Interdisciplinary Studies/Fine Arts & Communication (IDFA)

 IDFA 602 ARTS ACROSS THE CURRICULUM (3)

-Explores the interdisciplinary planning and teaching strategies integrating the arts (Dance, Music, Theatre and Visual Arts) with academic subjects in the PK-12 curriculum.
+Explores the interdisciplinary planning and teaching strategies integrating the arts (Dance, Music, Theatre and Visual Arts) with academic subjects in the PreK-12 curriculum.
 Prerequisite: approval of program director.

 IDFA 603 DRAMA IN THE CLASSROOM (3)